cmecmetrics/cmec-module-man/README.md

 Environment
 -----------
+This software is intended for Unix-like and MacOS operating systems.

-Requires cmec_driver and python>=3.5.
-Conda is recommended as many modules use conda environments to manage python dependencies.
+The python package dependencies are cmec_driver (from conda-forge) and python>=3.5.

+Conda is required as most modules use conda environments to manage python dependencies.

 Here are example commands to create and activate a new conda environment called "cmec" for running the module manager:
 ```